Redbox operator Outerwall slashes forecast; shares slide

+British payment processor Worldpay Group Plc reported better-than-expected full-year underlying earnings, helped by strong performance in e-commerce payments.

-Outerwall Inc, operator of the Redbox video rental kiosks, slashed its third-quarter and full-year earnings forecast as average transaction size fell below its expectations due to higher discounts, sending its shares down 20 percent.
+Outerwall Inc OUTR.O, operator of the Redbox video rental kiosks, slashed its third-quarter and full-year earnings forecast as average transaction size fell below its expectations due to higher discounts, sending its shares down 20 percent.

 The heavy discounting drove consumers toward more single-night rentals, the company, earlier known as Coinstar, said.